The Altitude Standard

 Understanding the Standard

-So how do most small producers bring that moisture down?
-The standard approach is straightforward: set the honey frames in a room, run fans and dehumidifiers, and let the air do the work — sometimes for several days.
-Some beekeepers drape nets over the frames to keep debris out.
-It's a time-honored method, and it gets the job done.
-But there's a question worth asking yourself before you buy backyard honey:
+The standard hobbyist approach to drying is practical and reasonable: set the frames in a room, run fans and a dehumidifier, and let the air do the work over several days.
+Many beekeepers use nets to keep debris out.
+It's a method that has been used for generations, and for most hobbyist operations, it gets the job done.
+Donna used a version of this approach when she first started out.

-Donna doesn't process her honey in a garage.
-Altitude Apiary is cottage honey, small-batch, hands-on, personal, but "cottage" doesn't mean cutting corners on cleanliness.
-Our proprietary drying system operates at room temperature, in a clean environment, without high-volume airflow moving across the surface of the honey.
-There are no fans in our process.
+Altitude Apiary is still cottage honey, small-batch, hands-on, and personal.
+But Donna's background in healthcare made her want to apply the same thinking she brings to patient care: controlled conditions, repeatable results, and a process you can verify every single time.
+Our drying system operates at room temperature, in a clean dedicated environment, without fans running across the honey.
 The moisture comes down gently, consistently, and hygienically, the same way, every time.

 The fermentation threshold: Honey with moisture above 18% can ferment when yeast is present.
 Honey above 20% will almost certainly ferment over time, regardless of how it was handled.
 The commercially accepted standard is 18.6% or below.
 The Halal and Kosher standard for honey is 17.5% or below.
 We target 15.9% — well clear of every threshold that matters.

 Why that number?
 At 15.9%, honey is genuinely shelf-stable for years without refrigeration.
 It won't ferment.
 It won't crystallize as quickly.
-And it meets the moisture criteria for Halal and Kosher certification — something most small-batch producers don't even think about.
+And it meets the moisture criteria for Halal and Kosher certification.

 Side by Side